-On this new two-centre holiday we have five nights at our own Mountview Hotel in Nethy Bridge, targetting all the special birds of a Highland summer.
+On this two-centre holiday we have five nights at our own Mountview Hotel in Nethy Bridge, targetting all the special birds of a Highland summer.
 We visit tranquil Caledonian pinewoods and the vast Cairngorm mountain plateau, enjoying glorious scenery, long evenings and some of the best summer birding in Britain.
 We watch Slavonian Grebe, Red and Black-throated Divers, Peregrine, Scottish (Parrot) Crossbill, Crested Tit and more.
 Breeding Ptarmigan and Dotterel should give us a great day on the mountains, and we also utilise the evening light to seek out quartering Short-eared Owl over local heather moorland.

-We also include two nights in Lothian, and take a memorable boat trip to Bass Rock, home of the largest Gannet colony in the world, holding over 150,000 individuals at the peak of the season.
+We also include two nights in Lothian, and take a memorable boat trip to the Bass Rock, home of the largest Gannet colony in the world, holding over 150,000 individuals at the peak of the season.
 Gannets prefer windblown rocky stacks, allowing them to make vertical takeoffs and landings, and our visit to see them at close quarters will be a highlight.
-With Heatherlea you make a private chartered boat visit to The Bass, in partnership with the Scottish Seabird Centre at North Berwick, and we hope to spend around three hours on the island, giving plenty of time to fully enjoy the spectacle!
+With Heatherlea you will make a private chartered boat visit to The Bass, in partnership with the Scottish Seabird Centre at North Berwick.
+We hope to spend around three hours on the island, giving plenty of time to fully enjoy the spectacle!
 Numbers are strictly limited, and we can only take seven clients on any one charter, so please book early to avoid disappointment.
-We also visit Musselburgh, where breeding terns and the first early autumn migrants on return passage can be expected, and depending on time available also visit key sites in Perthshire, to see nesting Ospreys and other summer birdlife of interest.
+We also visit Musselburgh, where breeding terns and the first early autumn migrants on return passage can be expected, and depending on time available also visit key sites in Perthshire to see nesting Ospreys and other summer birdlife of interest.

 A great new itinerary, with very limited availability.
 We recommend early booking to secure your place.